SamSJackson/Level4-Proj/agendas/prelim_meeting.md

 - I plan to focus on modifying an existing technique and give deeper statistics on essays in particular.
 - I also intend to include basic attacks to defeat watermarking and statistics around this - detection after attack.
 - Do you want to me send you any of the papers so far?

+### Research Questions | Motivation

+#### These are questions that are to motivate and to be answered in this paper.

+- Can watermarking Large Language Models help aid efforts to maintain academic integrity?
+(Primary Question?)
+- Can current detection techniques correctly identify AI-generated essays?
+- Are watermarks protected against watermark evasion techniques?

 ### Meeting Minutes